Jonna Meredith joined BEFS in 2023, having previously conducted research in academia and the private sector.

 Ilona joined BEFS in 2021 as Company Secretary and Business Administrator.

-Ilona is also an Executive Assistant at a North Berwick-based business, focussing on gold and mineral exploration in Scotland, and teaches French in her spare time.
+Ilona is also a Business Manager for at a North Berwick-based business, focussing on gold and mineral exploration in Scotland.

 Email: imcallister@befs.org.uk